grislyeye/three-meet/pages/classes/wise.md

 </header>

 You can cast spells.
 To cast a spell you must expend a spell slot.
-Each spell takes an [Action](../../pages/combat/actions.md) to cast.
+Each spell takes an [Action](../../pages/combat/actions.md) or  [Bonus Action](../../pages/combat/bonus-actions.md)  to cast.
 You regain your spell slots when you finish a [Rest](../../pages/rules/rests.md).

 Your **Spell Difficulty** is: